Still Game: Production

+Certain episodes involve trips outside of Craiglang for the characters.
+For instance, the late eighteenth-century Ardgowan House at Inverkip, Inverclyde, was used as the setting for the fictional Blairtunnoch Estate in the episode "Fly Society".
+The bar seen in "Hootenanny" was The Red Hoose in Dunipace, Falkirk, chosen by producers for its "old world" qualities, fitting that of a pub in the Scottish Highlands.
+The fictional town of Finport, as seen in the fifth series episode "Saucy", was filmed on location in the Ayrshire towns of Largs and Saltcoats, both of which were once popular seaside resorts with Glaswegians.
+Real-life locations in Saltcoats seen in the episode include its promenade, sea wall and the Melbourne Café.
+In Largs, locations include the Royal Oak pub, while the bed and breakfast where Jack and Victor stay overnight is located at the north end of the town's promenade.

-The bar used during the Hogmanay Special in 2007, Hootenanny, was The Red Hoose in Dunipace, chosen by producers for its "old world" qualities.
-Just before the fifth series started filming, a pest control team had to be called into the Maryhill studio set when it was discovered that rats had infested Navid's shop and were eating their way through the stock.
-The alarm was raised after Jane McCarry (Isa) found a dead rat on the set.
+Just before the fifth series commenced filming, a pest control team had to be called into the Maryhill studio set when it was discovered that rats had infested Navid's shop and were eating their way through the stock.
+The alarm was raised after Jane McCarry discovered a dead rat on set.
 The high rat population in the area was due to the proximity of the Forth and Clyde Canal.

-The Children In Need sketch was filmed on the River City set at the BBC Scotland studios in Dumbarton, Scotland, as was much of the seventh series.
+A 2014 crossover sketch for Children in Need with Scottish soap opera River City was filmed on the latter show's set, at the BBC Scotland studios in Dumbarton.
+The town's studios were often used in the production of the series' revival from 2016 to 2019.

 Theme music

-The theme music used on the TV broadcasts of the show is an excerpt from "Cuban Boy", as recorded by The Cuban Boys, which is itself based on a sample of Frank Chacksfield's track of the same name from the album West of Sunset.
+The theme music used on the original TV broadcasts of the show is an excerpt from "Cuban Boy", as recorded by The Cuban Boys, which is itself based on a sample of Frank Chacksfield's track of the same name from the album West of Sunset.
 The opening and ending theme tune was changed to an entirely different theme on the BBC DVD and Netflix releases: the reason behind this is still unexplained, however licensing could be a possibility.
-The BBC Scottish Symphony Orchestra recorded an updated version of the theme tune for Series 7, which is also used on the DVD release of that series.
+The BBC Scottish Symphony Orchestra recorded an updated version of the theme tune for the seventh series onward, which is also used on the corresponding DVD releases.